Finding Your Place in a YSA Ward: How Showing Up Strengthens Faith and Your Dating Life

 For three full months, I attended every Sunday, often sitting by myself on the bench right next to the door you walk into the chapel...I’m sure you know the bench I’m talking about.
 Slowly, I found a small group of girls I sat with, went to FHE with, and I felt like I belonged with.
 It took time.
 It took patience.
 It took courage.
 But it taught me something important: Finding “your people” in an YSA Ward rarely happens overnight.

 And then one day, Nicole moved into the ward!
 We connected instantly over school stress, jobs, boys, and everything in between.
 And trust me...we have stories.
 Plenty of dating stories!
 Nicole became my best friend.
 And to this day, I think often: What if I stopped attending…or only stayed for sacrament and left.
 I would have missed her!!
-I would have missed a lifelong friendship that eventually led to building UT Match.
+I would have missed a lifelong friendship that eventually led to the building of UT Match.

 My story is not unique.
 It’s the story of so many LDS singles trying to navigate YSA culture, community, and connection.
 And it’s exactly why we want to talk about this.